 Yes, the contactless feature will be activated once you make an initial chip insertion transaction and use your PIN.
 This ensures that you are the one receiving the card.
-Contactless limits are preset for $100 across all merchant categories, eg. gas, groceries, fast food, but can be changed by calling the number on the back of your Client Card.
+Contactless limits are preset for $100 across all merchant categories, eg. gas, groceries, fast food.

 Yes, Interac Flash is available on all Client Cards, except the Cub Card for personal clients and the Business Agent card, which is deposit only.